The Galion Navy, Discovery & Comet Defy HiFi Logic.

 The Navy is the flagship pre-amp at Galion and thus is built very well indeed.
 It’s in a larger chassis than the brands lower priced P75 pre-amp and maybe more handsome (or not depending on tastes), which is usually the case for a brands flagship product.
 As good as the P75 is from Galion I couldn’t believe the sound improvement I was getting from the Navy in soundstage depth, imaging and clarity though with what seems like even more dynamics and even bigger bass.
 It’s also silent, clean and open with audiophile traits in the imaging and holographic depth it can weave.

-While stock tubes are as good as it gets for “stock” I fond tubes that bring the performance of the Navy up to new levels from RayTubes.com, namely the 12AT7 select tubes.
-I wouldn’t bother with NOS these days as there are new tubes that sound as good or better but come with an actual warranty.
+While stock tubes are as good as it gets for “stock” I found tubes that bring the performance of the Navy up to new levels from RayTubes.com, namely the 12AT7 select tubes.
+I personally no longer bother with NOS tubes these days as there are new tubes that sound as good or better but come with an actual warranty.
+NOS tubes have gotten crazy expensive as well.
 After spending thousands on “NOS” tubes I was left disappointed and a few ended up going bad quickly.
-Sound wise, they were not really more special than what is being made today by brands such as PSVANE or RayTubes.
+Sound wise, they were not really more special than what is being made today if you seek out the really good tubes.
 The Select 12AT7 are superb and I also own some RayTubes 300B Reserve tubes which are fantastic for a 300B application.

 The Navy sits atop the Galion Discovery Monoblock amps.
-I will say now that the Discovery amps are all out masterpieces and at $1999 a no brainer if you are looking for a high current amp that delivers the goods in dynamics and WOW factor.
+I will say now that the Discovery amps are all out masterpieces and at $1999 a no brainer if you are looking for a high current amp that delivers the goods in dynamics, soundstage, airiness and detail.
 They are clean, clear and powerful in sound but also have body and huge low bass capabilities.
-These sound like a high end audiophile amp in many ways yet for both the cost is under $2k.
-Insane.
+These sound more like a high end audiophile amp in many ways yet for both the cost is under $2k.

-I am getting ahead of myself a little bit here but I believe that this pre-amp may one day be seen as a classic, and probably sought after by those seeking an amazing deal for a really great tube based pre-amp.
-It’s that good and especially for the price it commands.
-While not a “cheap” preamp to purchase the Navy doesn’t feel cheap in any way though I have felt “better” in parts and build on the exterior, again, noting fancy here with the Navy.
+While not a “cheap” preamp to purchase the Navy doesn’t feel cheap in any way though I have felt “better” in parts and build on the exterior of other preamps but again, nothing fancy on the outside here with the Navy.
 No display, just black with blue LED’s.
-To some high end products it can look “cheap” but that is just the outside appearances.
-On the inside the Navy is rocking it with parts and design:
+When compared to some high end preamps it may look more plain on the outside but that is just appearances.
+On the inside the Navy is rocking it with high quality parts and thoughtful design.

-I feel the price was kept low maybe due to not having a fancy display of which the Navy has none at all.
-This is almost like a new model vehicle that sells for $75k but one in which you can get the base model for $30k.
+The Navy is almost like buying a new model vehicle that sells for $75k but one in which you get the base model for $30k.
 Same exact performance but without the added bells and whistles which we do not necessarily always need.

-For me the Navy brings the performance of a higher end high performance preamp but in a stripped down chassis.
+For me the Navy brings the performance of a higher end preamp but in a stripped down chassis.
 Interestingly enough, the Navy was created to be a matching pre-amp to the Galion A20 Class A 20 WPC amp but guess what?
-We can no longer buy the A20 as it was discontinued by Galion yet the Navy remains.
+We can no longer buy the A20 as it was discontinued by Galion, yet the Navy remains.
 All in all this pre-amp is a fantastic buy at its price point and performs to a level of $5-7k pre-amps or 2X the cost.
 This makes it a superb buy for those who like dynamics. drive, clarity and holographic imaging injected into their audio system.
+It’s not for those seeking an all out tube sound like say a Prima Luna preamp would bring (also reviewing a Prima Luna EVO 400 soon).

 The Discovery Mono Block Amplifiers

-The Discovery come in at UNDER $2k these are just unreal in performance.
-Both the Navy and Discovery are pretty much dead silent in operation as well.
-At under $5500 for a Navy and Discovery setup, it’s kind of insane really, what I have been hearing from them as they get so close to the sound and refinement of say a good $20k pre/power but at 1/4 the cost I will argue the gap is small and yes, for me this combo is more than “good enough”.
+The Discovery mono amps come in at UNDER $2k and these are just unreal in performance for this price.
+Both the Navy and Discovery are pretty much silent in operation as well.
+At under $5500 for a Navy and Discovery setup, it’s kind of insane really, what I have been hearing from them, especially with well recorded music.
+I can say that old 80’s thin recordings will still sound thin here but with great recordings or even very good ones?
+Amazing, lifelike and pure when driven with the Navy.

 So yes indeed, what really has excited me the most about the Navy and the Discovery amps I have been running is the cost to purchase them for what I get back from them.
 I will also review the Galion Comet here (the newest amp $1700) so stick with me as these amps sound different to one another and for my sound preferences I will say I may prefer the Comet.
 This doesn’t take away from the incredible sound of the Discovery, which I also love.
 It really depends on the music I listen to.